sstark/gjfy/README.md

 If you are using TLS mode you need to put in place either `/etc/gjfy/gjfy.crt` or `$PWD/gjfy.crt`.
 Same applies to the key file `gjfy.key`.

+The logo.png can be replaced by a custom logo if needed.
+(It must be png)

 `$PWD/<file>` will take precedence over `/etc/gjfy/<file>` for above options.

-To trigger reloading of auth.db or custom.css you can send SIGHUP to the gjfy process.
+To trigger reloading of auth.db, logo.png or custom.css you can send SIGHUP to the gjfy process.
 The TLS certificate or key won't be reloaded this way.

 Usage
 -----